-Color Correcting the Background Elements – Next I added an Adjustment Layer to warm up the particles, castle and sky a bit.
-You'll see the effect in the next step.
+Color Correcting the Background Elements – Next, I added an Adjustment Layer to warm up the particles, castle, and the sky a bit.
+You’ll see the effect in the next step.

 Background Particles – This layer consists of Boris Continuum Complete BCC Particle Emitter 3D [Free Trial].
 I used the ConfettiSparkleTrail.bap effect, modified to fit my scene.
 On top of that in my Effect Controls panel, I used BCC Film Glow, which gives it a soft, bright look to the particles.
 I was asked why I didn’t just use Particular and I honestly had a tough time positioning the particles.
 BCC Particle Emitter 3D is very easy to use and the preset was close to what I needed.
 (Note: More on using Trapcode presets in the next section – Working with Large Comps in AE).